react-bootstrap-table/react-bootstrap-table2/docs/migration.md

 - [ ] Expand Column Style/Class

 ## Export CSV
 Export CSV functionality is like search, which is one of functionality in the `react-bootstrap-table2-toolkit`.
-But all the legacy function we already implemented.
+All of the legacy functions we already implemented.

 ## Remote